mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 ### Task 2

-- Select Run to view in the browser
+- Refresh the page in your browser.

-- The page will look no different
+- The page will look no different.

 - Adjust the spelling of one of the image files, for example `olden-ate-ridge.jpg`

-- Select Run
+- Save `exercise-07.html`, refresh the page in the browser.

 - The image will fail to load - your alt text should be displayed (*as per the example image above for* `dinosaur.jpg`)

-- Fix the typo, check the image now loads.
+- If that has worked, return to your editor, fix the typo, save and check the image now loads in the browser.

 <!-- end div -->